Protect our skies campaign

 Since its beginnings, the radio astronomy has been affected by the telecommunication companies, both from the ground and space.
 To preserve the radio sky for astronomical research, astronomers managed to protect several bands in the radio spectrum.
 Astronomers have an exclusive right to these bands.

 Protected or not, companies, as well as governments, are known to be negligent.
 Too many times, radio astronomers find contamination in their bands that affects the sensitive observations.
 Frankly, it is not yet clear to what extent the new constellations will affect radio observations.
-That will be known once the satellites become operational.
+That will be known once the satellites become fully operational.
 But if we are not vigilant, it may quickly happen that an “unfortunate mistake” deprives astronomy of precious parts of the radio spectrum.

 Another concern is the sheer number of new satellites.
 It has been known for a long time that we are losing control over the number of satellites and space debris.
 The low-Earth orbit is so crowded that there exists a high probability for collisions between satellites and satellites and pieces of debris.
 Collisions happened before.
 Due to the increasing number of satellites, there is a danger that in the future, a collision would lead to a chain collision destroying many satellites (Kesseler syndrome).
 Such a catastrophe would render space activities difficult for a long time.

 Satellite operators are paying attention to the orbits; in case of a danger of a collision, one of the satellites’ orbit is slightly changed.
 Such maneuvers cannot be executed indefinitely because they are demanding and use a lot of fuel.
 Close encounters will be more frequent in the future.
-Due to an increasing presence of private companies in space, a good coordination among everyone will be vital; it was worrisome to see a lousy communication between Starlink and European Space Agency last September during a close encounter of two of their satellites.
+Due to an increasing presence of private companies in space, a good coordination among everyone will be vital; it was worrisome to see a lousy communication between Starlink and European Space Agency in September 2019 during a close encounter of two of their satellites.